dunalkonrad/example-azure-infrastructure/README.md

 3. When everything is ready you need to open the main folder of the project in bash.
 After this you need to simply use three commands:

-	1.  terragrunt init - used to start Terragrunt
+	1.  'terragrunt init' - used to start Terragrunt

-	2.  terragrunt plan - used to check code that is good and no errors
+	2.  'terragrunt plan' - used to check code that is good and no errors

-	3.  terragrunt apply - used to deploy infrastructure, you need to write ‘yes’ to confirm
+	3.  'terragrunt apply' - used to deploy infrastructure, you need to write ‘yes’ to confirm

-The project will start to build.
+The project will start to deploy.
 It can take a few minutes.
 After finishing you will see information about the end of build and three outputs.

 4. If you want to check your DNS works fine you need to login by console to vms and install NGINX on them.
 After this you can connect to them using a browser with your address domain.